SDraw/ml_mods_cvr/ml_prm/README.md

 * **Buoyancy:** enables floating in fluid volumes; `true` by default.
   * Note: Forcibly enabled in worlds that don't allow flight.
 * **Fall damage:** enables ragdoll when falling from specific height; `true` by default.
+* **Gesture grab:** enables grabbing of ragdolled body parts by remote players with trigger gesture; `false` by default.
+  * Note: Can lead to unpredictable physics behaviour in some cases.
+* **Friends grab only:** Allow only friends to be able to grab your radgolled body parts; `true` by default.
 * **Velocity multiplier:** velocity force multiplier based on player's movement direction; `2.0` by default.
   * Note: Limited according to world's fly multiplier.
   * Note: Forcibly set to `1.0` in worlds that don't allow flight.